liability in ohio car accidents

 How to Determine Liability in a Car Accident

-Who Determines Liability in a Car Accident?
+Who Determines Liability in Ohio Car Accidents?

 If the other driver’s insurance company doesn’t believe their driver is liable, or if they don’t offer you a just settlement, you can take your case to court.
 Because the insurance company is usually the first entity to make a decision about liability, let’s discuss how they determine who is at fault in a car accident.